darktable article lede image

 Libre Graphics Meeting 2014 in Leipzig, Germany

 Yes, it’s this time of the year again.
 The annual Libre Graphics Meeting is getting closer, and we, that is the whole developer community of your favorite free graphics applications, would like to ask you for your help.
 Some of you might remember our call for sponsoring from last year.
 Back then we asked for donations for specific people – a task that didn’t work out that well in the end.
+So this year we would just like to ask you for a small donation to the general funding campaign instead.
+This money is only being used to pay the travel expenses of developers and contributors of free graphics projects.
+Like us.
+You can see an incomplete list here.

 Of Histograms and Waveforms

-Figure 1: the gradient test image – download and play with it in darktable People using image editors or similar (raster) graphics editors are probably familiar with histograms.
+People using image editors or similar (raster) graphics editors are probably familiar with histograms.
 You also have them in almost all digital cameras.
 In darktable you can find it very prominently in the top right corner of darkroom mode, but also as a backdrop of modules like levels, tonecurve and similar.
-From a mathematical point of view they are a diagram displaying the amount of pixels in the image that have a specific colour, lightness, value or similar measure.

 determining focus in lighttable

-wouldn’t it be great if you could judge sharpness of your images in lighttable mode? this mode is limited to small and medium sized thumbnails of your images, so we can deliver the required speed to browse a lot of them. to tell whether or not you got the focus right during the shoot, we would like to look at the full resolution. the most you get out of lighttable mode will look like this:
+wouldn’t it be great if you could judge sharpness of your images in lighttable mode? this mode is limited to small and medium sized thumbnails of your images, so we can deliver the required speed to browse a lot of them.

 about basecurves

-the purpose of the basecurve is to make the otherwise scene-referred linear (linear raw rgb) color look good on your output devices. this is done independently of any color managed transforms which are also done in the pipeline, so we can establish a certain look independent of the devices. this will affect how highlights and shadows are balanced against each other, the overall contrast of the image, as well as color saturation.
+the purpose of the basecurve is to make the otherwise scene-referred linear (linear raw rgb) color look good on your output devices. this is done independently of any color managed transforms which are also done in the pipeline, so we can establish a certain look independent of the devices. this will affect how highlights and shadows are balanced against each other, the overall contrast of the image, as well as color saturation. it basically boils down to:

 Display color management in darktable

-The general picture on the modern Linux desktop Modern Linux distros featuring either GNOME, Unity or KDE offer fairly easy configuration of color management, this system level configuration mostly pertains to the handling of an ICC display profile.
 If you have set a display profile via your system configuration tool (The Color applet in System Settings for GNOME or Unity), there are a few things to keep in mind.
-An ICC display profile consists of two main parts.

 masks